BlackBaroness/my-linux-scripts/full-upgrade/README.md

 **Common:**

 - `--allow-root` allow running script as root.
+Note that some programs like SDKMAN are being installed as user, so may not work.
 - `--avoid-sudo` don't call commands that potentially will require superuser password, such as `sudo`.

 **APT:**